 Grant Recipients

-The Foundation currently funds and during the past few years has provided significant grants to the following nonprofit organizations in the Annapolis and Anne Arundel County area (minor grants and grants out of the Annapolis and Anne Arundel County area are not discussed herein).
+The Foundation currently funds and during the past few years has provided significant grants to the following nonprofit organizations in the Annapolis and Anne Arundel County area and the Treasure Coast Area of Florida (minor grants and grants out of those areas are not discussed herein).
 The recipients were selected only after a strenuous review of applications selected from the numerous requests.

 Medical Outreach Programs